sdgilley/content-maintenance/README.md

 ### Configuration

-All code repository configurations are centralized in `config.yml`.
+All code repo configurations are centralized in `config.yml`.
 This file contains:

 - Repository details (owner, repo name, team assignments)
 - Search paths for each repository